b-x-wu/b-x-wu/README.md

-# Hello :wave:
+# Hi! :wave:

-I'm Bruce.
-Welcome to my GitHub page!
+I'm B. Welcome to my GitHub page!
 I upload my tiny mini-projects here that I work on in my free time.

 I'm a software development engineer at Amazon and a recent graduate in Math and Computer Science from NYU.
 I'm interested in building tools that make data and development more accessible for everyone.